TheSilvered/nest/README.md

 ```

 Now run `./linux_install_[ARCHITECTURE].sh` to copy the binaries to
-`/usr/libs/nest` and to `/usr/bin` and install the necessary libaries.
+`/usr/libs/nest` and to `/usr/bin` and install the necessary libraries.

 ### Compile from source on Linux